Durefishan Saleem

-Durefishan Saleem (born 14 January 1996) is a Pakistani actress and model who appears on Urdu television.
-She made her acting debut as Supporting role in Dil Ruba (2020).
-Then, saleem made her debut as lead actress in romantic-family series Bhaaras (2020).
-After that, she became established and received popularity through Kaisi Teri Khudgarzi (2022), Ishq Murshid (2023), Khaie (2024) and Sanwal Yaar Piya (2025).
-She is the Recipient of ARY People's Choice Awards and Hum Awards.
+Durefishan Saleem is a Pakistani actress who works in Urdu television.
+She made her acting debut with a supporting role in Hum TV's comedy drama Dil Ruba (2020) and subsequently had a leading role in the romantic family Bhaaras (2020).
+She received wider popularity after starring in a tragic romance series Kaisi Teri Khudgarzi (2022), the light-hearted series Ishq Murshid (2023) and Sanwal Yaar Piya (2025).
+She is the Recipient of Hum Awards.

 Early life and education

-Durefishan was born on 14 January 1996 in Lahore, Punjab, Pakistan to Saleem-ul-Hassan, who worked as a director and producer for PTV in the 2000s.
+Durefishan was born in Lahore, Punjab, Pakistan, to Saleem-ul-Hassan, who worked as a director and producer for PTV in the 2000s.
 Her mother's name is Shumaila Saleem.
 She has three siblings – two brothers Abdullah and Rohan and a sister Rameen.
 She obtained her LLB from University College London.
 In 2019, she moved to Karachi to make her career in acting.

 Career

-Early work and Established actress (2020-present)
+Early work and breakthrough (2020–present)

-Durefishan made her debut in a supporting role in Dil Ruba along with Hania Amir and Mohib Mirza for which she was nominated for a Lux Style Awards for Best Emerging Talent In Television.
-Then, she made her lead debut in Bhaaras opposite Zubab Rana and Omer Shahzad.
+Saleem made her acting debut with a supporting role of Erum Jameel in Dil Ruba starring Hania Amir and Mohib Mirza.
+She received a nomination for a Lux Style Awards for Best Emerging Talent in Television.
+The same year, she starred in a leading role Zoya in family romantic series Bhaaras opposite Zubab Rana and Omer Shahzad.
 After that, she acted in Pardes with Affan Waheed and Juda Huay Kuch Is Tarha.

-In 2022, she potrayed as a innocent Mehak in love-dramatic series Kaisi Teri Khudgarzi opposite Danish Taimoor in their first on-screen appearance which gained her wider popularity and recognition and the series crossed more than 1 Billion Views.
-In 2023, she acted in Jurm along with Wahaj Ali then in a antholology-series Siyaah, and she portrayed as a motivational speaker in family classic series Jaisay Aapki Marzi opposite Mikaal Zulfiqar.
+In 2022, she portrayed an innocent Mehak in love-dramatic series Kaisi Teri Khudgarzi opposite Danish Taimoor in their first on-screen appearance which gained her wider popularity and recognition and the series crossed more than 1 Billion Views.
+In 2023, she briefly appeared in the thriller series Jurm alongside Wahaj Ali then in an antholology-series Siyaah, and she portrayed as a motivational speaker in family classic series Jaisay Aapki Marzi opposite Mikaal Zulfiqar.
 She was also offered to act in Jhok Sarkar along with Farhan Saeed.